CFC-Servers/github-stats/README.md

      [main
      workflow](https://github.com/jstrieb/github-stats/blob/master/.github/workflows/main.yml))
      called `EXCLUDE_FORKED_REPOS` with a value of `true`.
+   - To generate statistics for a GitHub organization, add a new secret called `GITHUB_ORG` with the name of the organization.
+Note that when this is set, the statistics will be for the organization and not the user.
+Also, the `total_contributions`, `lines_changed`, and `views` statistics are not displayed for organizations.
    - These other values are added as secrets by default to prevent leaking information about private repositories.
 If you're not worried about that, you can change the values directly [in the Actions workflow